Tonmoy1321/Hajira_AI_Documentation/README.md

 ```
 * If you fail to see .env or any other files in `/var/www/html/face-attendance-local`; they are most likely hidden.
 To see all hidden files inside a directory press: `ctrl+H`.
 * Link to Fresh Facebank => [`Fresh Facebank`](https://drive.google.com/drive/folders/1y35Xj48E4BDEIrkf7XQ8bs-Ki7f2hdXV?usp=sharing)
+* To schedule powoer on/off timing of the deployed pc; make changes in your motherboard's bios, specifically look for a option called `power management`.
+Make sure the time in bios is correct.